Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 41:06

 But it can't then look at a doberman and say, Oh, that's a dog too.
 See, this gets back to some of the notion of what we do for models, because all models are broken, but some of them are useful.
-How do we validate that the model we we are building is not in fact, broken so badly that it's not useful?
-And so software and machine learning, they can give us insights that will get to conclusions we've already raised, but they can't necessarily get us to new conclusions.
-That's why I actually hate the phrase artificial intelligence, because even if we could get a machine to assume, you know, classic science fiction trope, even if we could get a machine to be fully sentient, and by the way, let's, we'll have to debate what that term sentient really means.
+How do we validate that the model we are building is not in fact, broken so badly that it's not useful?
+And so software and machine learning can give us insights that will get to conclusions we've already raised, but they can't necessarily get us to new conclusions.
+That's why I actually hate the phrase artificial intelligence, because even if we could get a machine to assume classic science fiction trope, even if we could get a machine to be fully sentient, and by the way, let's, we'll have to debate what that term sentient really means.
 Do you have to feel emotions in order to be alive?

 Ted Neward 41:59